abonello/License2Chill/README.md

 4. trello
 5. github

+## REQUIREMENTS:
+There are no special requirements to this app because it run on all modern browsers and can be accessed as application on both mobile and desktop devices

 ## USER EXPERIENCE

 ## CODING STYLE

 ## DEPLOYMENT:
-The was deployed to github
+The app was deployed to github

 ## AUTHORS:
 This app was designed by: